SystemCraftsman/debezium-demo/README.md

 Edit the post titled `Strimzi Kafka CLI: Managing Strimzi in a Kafka Native Way` and put a "CHANGED -" at the very start of the body for example.

-So when you change the data, a relatively smaller JSON data must have been consumed in your console, something like this:
+When you change the data, a relatively smaller JSON data must have been consumed in your console, something like this:

 ```json
 {